 People who are not easily categorised to one biological sex are often called intersex, there are other medical terms used as well.
 If somebody has outwardly visible signs that they’re intersex, it may be identified at birth.
 But for others, it may not be until later in life, likely at puberty, that they realise they’re intersex due to the way their body changes and works.

 How can you tell if somebody is intersex?

 If the concept of intersex people is new to you, it’s understandable you might feel curious and want to ask these questions.
 However, the answer is simple – you likely can’t tell if someone is intersex, neither do you need to.

 Somebody else’s biological sex (and gender identity) isn’t anything for you to worry about unless they choose to speak to you about it.
-When you first meet somebody, it’s a good practice to ask for their preferred pronouns, just like you would their name A preferred pronoun is most likely the only information you’ll need from someone about their biological sex or gender identity.
-Anything extra might be considered in invasion of privacy.
+When you first meet somebody, it’s a good practice to ask for their pronouns, just like you would their name A pronoun is most likely the only information you’ll need from someone about their biological sex or gender identity.
+Anything extra might be considered an invasion of privacy.